KaiserSoze/ContractPack-RemoteTech-LITE/README.md

-Contract requierements to be offered:
+Contract requirements to be offered:
-- Doesn't start offering relays until a homeworld relay is launched (not necesarry to have been done under a contract)
+- Doesn't start offering relays until a homeworld relay is launched (not necessary  to have been done under a contract)
-- Doesn't start offering relays until that body is already pointed by a dish (not necesarry to have been done under a contract)
+- Doesn't start offering relays until that body is already pointed by a dish (not necessary  to have been done under a contract)
-- Doesn't start pointing moons until their parent planet is pointed (not necesarry to have been done under a contract)
+- Doesn't start pointing moons until their parent planet is pointed (not necessary  to have been done under a contract)
-- Doesn't start offering relays networks on moons until their parent is covered by a relay network (not necesarry to have been done under a contract)
+- Doesn't start offering relays networks on moons until their parent is covered by a relay network (not necessary  to have been done under a contract)
 - Doesn't start offering contracts for another planets until Long Dishes have been discovered.
 - Doesn't start to offer contract to planet number 6 (Jool in stock)  until gigadish are discovered